ctrl-alt-lalit/groupme-bot/README.md

 ## This program runs chatbots in Groupme.
 I started this project to learn the GroupMe API, how to use Heroku, and introduce myself to Git.

 Each bot can do different things, including:
- - echoing back what someone says
+ - echoing what someone says
  - introducing itself when someone enters a groupchat
  - periodically linking a FAQ